Elly-Post/Oil-price-prediction/README.md

 # Oil-price-prediction
-Prediction of oil price using R
+Prediction of oil price using Python